cslarsen/dna-traits/README.md

   * Only 23andMe files are currently supported

-  * Parsing is extremely fast: On *my* machine, it only takes 0.16 seconds to fully parse a 23andMe genome text file and build up a hash table in memory.
+  * Parsing is extremely fast: On *my* machine, it only takes 0.15 seconds to fully parse a 23andMe genome text file and build up a hash table in memory.
 That's around 155 Mb/s out of 200 Mb/s possible on my drive.
+    UPDATE: On newer Xeon CPUs, it takes only 0.07 seconds!

     In fact, it's fast enough that I won't bother saving the hash table in a binary format, as originally intended (Update: I tried it, and reading a